Nesssaaa/Flashcard-App-UserStory/UserStory2-FlashcardCreation.md

 - [ ] user see the Navigation bar on the bottom with the Homepage-Link and the "new Cards"-Link on all pages
 - [ ] by clicking on navigation icon to create new card, you see a form and a button to submit
-- [ ] user can write your own pair of words an submit them, then a success-message appears
+- [ ] user can write your own pair of words an submit them